BBC Sports Personality of the Year: Trophy

 The trophy for the main award was created in the 1950s and cost about £1,000.
 It was first presented to the inaugural winner, Christopher Chataway, in 1954.
 It is a silver-plated four-turret lens camera, with the name of each winner engraved on individual shields attached to a plinth underneath the camera.
 The trophy originally had one plinth, but two more were added to create room for more shields.
 A replica trophy was made in 1981 and sent to India in case Ian Botham won the award while playing cricket there—which he did.
 The original trophy is still used for the ceremony, and is engraved after the show before being given to the winner, who keeps it for eight or nine months.
 The trophies for second and third place, and for the other awards, are smaller imitations of the main trophy, but have in the past been silver salvers.
 For the two special awards celebrating the 50th Anniversary, and for the Sports Personality of the Century award, similar miniature trophies were presented but they were gold in colour.

 Regional and national awards

-The three BBC national regions of BBC Cymru Wales, BBC Scotland and BBC Northern Ireland each hold individual sports personality awards.
-Respectively, they are BBC Cymru Wales Sports Personality of the Year, BBC Scotland Sports Personality of the Year, and BBC Northern Ireland Sports Personality of the Year.
+Currently two BBC national regions, BBC Cymru Wales and BBC Northern Ireland, each hold individual sports personality awards.
+Respectively, they are BBC Cymru Wales Sports Personality of the Year since 1954, and BBC Northern Ireland Sports Personality of the Year since 2003.
+In 1977, BBC Scotland presented their own equivalent for the first time but this has since been discontinued.

 The 12 local BBC English Regions also have their own award ceremonies, which are held locally prior to the national ceremony.
 Also, fifteen regional winners comprise the nominees for the BBC Sports Unsung Hero Award.

-Intermittent awards
+Intermittent and one-off awards

 Manager of the Year

 In 1969, Don Revie was presented with a Manager of the Year award for his achievements while in charge of Leeds United A.F.C.
 Leeds became champions of the Football League First Division that season, having lost only two games and scored a record number of points.